 Getting original Medicare to pay for a walk-in tub is often a hassle and rarely delivers the outcome you want.
 Your best chance of receiving financial assistance through Medicare is with Medicare Advantage (MA) plans, or Plan C, which enables private insurance companies to contract with Medicare.
 Due to an expansion of health-related supplemental benefits in 2019, some MA plans will cover the cost of a walk-in tub.

 Not all MA plans are alike, so it’s important you talk to your plan’s representative about the types of benefits they offer.
-To learn more about your specific coverage, call Medicare toll-free at 1-800-633-4227.
+To learn more about your specific coverage, contact Medicare.

 Medicaid for Walk-In Tubs

 Compared to Medicare Advantage plans, Medicaid is more likely to pay for a walk-in tub.
 Because each state offers several different Medicaid programs, there is no universal rule governing its policy on home modifications.
 Contact your representative to confirm if your plan covers the cost of a walk-in tub.

 You should also consider Medicaid’s Home and Community-Based Services (HCBS) Waiver program.
 This program enables those with significant physical and cognitive limitations to receive services in their own home or community.
 Depending on which state you live, an HCBS waiver may pay for specialized medical equipment and environmental accessibility modifications, which can include the purchase and installation of a walk in tub.

 To determine if your state’s Medicaid waivers will pay for a walk in tub, contact the Center for Medicaid and CHIP Services (CMCS).

 The Department of Veterans’ Affairs offers several programs that provide financial assistance for the purchase and installation of a walk in tub.
 Read on to learn if one of these options is right for you.